2025 Ragnar Relay Prep Guide: First Time Strategies & Tips

 5. Stay Engaged As A Team

 It’s easy to want to sleep or rest after your own leg, but imagine waiting alone in the rain for an exchange or finishing your leg and having to wander around on your own to find the van.
 It’s a team race.
 Cheer your teammates on.
-We decided to shoot a lip sync video to capture our experience.
-Regardless of how tired we were, everyone put on a smile and made Freddie Mercury proud.
-We even did a choreographed dance and an air guitar session in the hotel room before passing out 30 seconds later.

 6. Go With The Flow

-You can program all the exchanges and routes into your GPS, designate a driver and back that person up with a navigator.
-Things can still go wrong.
-We ended up missing several exchanges for random reasons and even waited at the wrong exchange at one point.
 These things can and probably will happen and when they do, just go with it.
 It’s more fun to laugh about it than to point fingers and place blames.
 This is what I loved about our team.
 We had a great time regardless of whatever went wrong.

 7. Team Shirts

 So now that everything else has been taken care, who doesn’t want to have matching team shirts?
 Cotton ones are cheap, but you’ll probably be more comfortable running in a synthetic shirt.
 Splurge for something that you’ll consider keeping and wearing again.
-If t-shirts are too conventional for you, consider team thongs. 😮
+If t-shirts are too conventional for you, consider team thongs.

 That’s about it.
 Get in those training runs and have a great time.
 Let me know how this list works out for you and if there’s anything else you think is missing.
 Leave a message in the comment and tell me about your race.
 You’re also welcome to send me a last minute invite.
-There’s a good chance I’ll say if I’m in the country.
+There’s a good chance I’ll say “Yes”, if I’m in the country.

 KEEP ON READING